seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/README.md

 ## Google analytics

-To enable google analytics, ensure the ga-tracking in the _config.yml file has your google analytics measurement ID.
+To enable google analytics, go to head_custom.html in the _includes folder and replace the google measurement ID tag in the script with the ID of your Google analytics account.
-Example: `ga-tracking: G-ZDXPF7GDG7`